We are excited to announce that the Daphne Bullard Grant 2024 has been awarded to the Brunel Museum.

 Bejewelled buckles were designed for wear in candlelight, where flickering flames caught the gems to create dazzling ePects.
 This project will make Brunel’s buckles literally and figuratively ‘sparkle’ in ways previously impossible," said Katherine McAlpine, Director, The Brunel Museum.

-For more on these buckles, do check out The Brunel Museum's video 'Silver Shoe Buckles' by Dr Jack Hayes, Collections Access Coordinator on the museum's YouTube channel.
+For more on these buckles, do check out The Brunel Museum's video 'Silver Shoe Buckles' by Dr Jack Hayes, Collections Access Coordinator on the museum's YouTube channel and you can read more about in this excellent piece from The Brunel Museum.

 We look forward to seeing the conserved buckles which should be on show in 2025.
 Keep an eye on our website and social media pages for updates.